dimipash/Llama3.1_Flask_chatbot/README.md

 ## Chatbot App

 - This is a simple chatbot app built using Flask and the LangChain library.
-The app allows users to interact with a chatbot that uses the LLaMA 3.1 language model to respond to user queries.
+The app allows users to interact with a chatbot that uses the Llama 3.1 language model, running locally using Ollama, to respond to user queries.

 ### Features